AugmentedWeb/UserGUI/prototypes/IsolatedEnvironment/README.md

 Communication between the window and the userscript can be done in multiple ways, but I'll have to see how I'll implement it.

+## Issues

+Datatransfer might require `eval(string)` function, which is dangerous if the userscript evaluates strings from the external "isolated" site.

 ## How to test

 `CTRL + SHIFT + I`, paste this into your console,